-The regulatory environment of the insurance industry continues to evolve on the national, regional and international level.
+The regulatory environment of the insurance industry continues to evolve on the regional, national and international level.
 While some regulatory changes create new business opportunities, others come with significant costs and business restrictions.
 Growing regulatory complexity, increased national protectionism and a fragile global economy are persistent themes affecting regulation and the way Swiss Re operates worldwide.

 While prudential regulation in most regions is developing towards more risk-sensitive and economic-based capital regimes, regulatory fragmentation is increasing.
 Regulators show declining appetite for globally aligned policy reforms.
 Local capitalisation rules often fail to fully recognise the benefits of risk mitigation and diversification.
 In addition, there are moves to limit the use of internal models influenced by post-crisis banking regulation.
 Swiss Re strongly supports the use of internal models, full recognition of risk mitigation and diversification, appropriate consideration of counterparty default and concentration risk, and efficient application of eligible capital instruments.
 Uncoordinated regulatory approaches will be less effective in promoting financial stability and could undermine re/insurers’ ability to support economic activity and closing the protection gap.

-Growing national protectionism restricts the free flow of risk and capital.
-Swiss Re is advocating for the removal or reduction of market access barriers, so that policyholders, governments, taxpayers and national economies can fully benefit from international diversification and therefore reliable, quality and affordable risk cover.
+Swiss Re continues to advocate for the removal or reduction of market access barriers, so that policyholders, governments, taxpayers and national economies can fully benefit from international diversification and therefore reliable, quality and affordable risk cover.

 Political developments can threaten Swiss Re’s operating model but also open up opportunities for developing the business.
 The Group adopts a holistic view of political risk and analyses developments in individual markets and jurisdictions, as well as cross-border issues such as war, terrorism, energy-related issues and international trade controls.

 Swiss Re seeks to raise awareness of political risk within the insurance industry and the broader public, and actively engages in dialogue with clients, media and other stakeholders.
-We also build relationships that expand our access to information and intelligence, and allow us to further enhance our methodologies and standards.
-For example, we participate in specialist events hosted by institutions such as the International Institute of Strategic Studies, the Geneva Center for Security Policy, or the Risk Management Association, and maintain relationships with political risk specialists in other industries, think tanks and universities, as well as with governmental and non-governmental organisations.
+The Group also builds relationships that expand the company’s access to information and intelligence, and allow Swiss Re to further enhance its methodologies and standards.
+For example, Swiss Re participates in specialist events hosted by institutions such as the International Institute of Strategic Studies, the Geneva Center for Security Policy, or the Risk Management Association, and maintains relationships with political risk specialists in other industries, think tanks and universities, as well as with governmental and non-governmental organisations.

 Swiss Re uses models throughout its business processes and operations, in particular to price insurance products, value financial assets and liabilities, assess reserves and portfolio cash flows, and estimate risk and capital requirements.
 Model owners have primary responsibility for model-related risks and are required to adhere to a robust tool development process, including testing, peer review, documentation and sign-off.
 A similar process also applies to model maintenance.

-Swiss Re’s model governance is based on Group-wide standards for model validation and model changes.
+Swiss Re’s model governance is based on Group-wide standards for model assurance.
 These standards seek to ensure that each material model has a clear scope, is based on sound mathematical and scientific concepts, has been implemented correctly and produces appropriate results given the stated purpose.
 Furthermore, the calibration of model parameters (and the data on which calibration relies) must be trustworthy, while expert judgments are required to be sensible, documented and evidenced.